Reviewing Weatherford International (WFRD) and Its Rivals

 |-$425.06 million

-Weatherford International’s rivals have higher revenue and earnings than Weatherford International.
-Weatherford International is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Weatherford International’s competitors have higher revenue and earnings than Weatherford International.
+Weatherford International is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 93.1% of Weatherford International shares are held by institutional investors.
 Comparatively, 60.0% of shares of all “Oil & gas field machinery” companies are held by institutional investors.
 11.8% of shares of all “Oil & gas field machinery” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Profitability

-This table compares Weatherford International and its rivals’ net margins, return on equity and return on assets.
+This table compares Weatherford International and its competitors’ net margins, return on equity and return on assets.

 |Net Margins